 Contact Per-Anders Hillgren if you are not already involved in the network and want to participate.

-As network participant, you are strongly encouraged to add topics you are interested in our padlet.
-First, send an email to firstname.lastname@example.org who will then add you as a user in this padlet.
+To get access to the padlet, send an email to firstname.lastname@example.org who will then add you as a user!

 These are some of the books and articles that have been mentioned in seminars and workshops:

 - Roberto Esposito.
 2012.
 Third Person: Politics of Life and Philosophy of the Impersonal.
 Polity.

 - Nigel Thrift & Ash Amin.
 2013.
 Arts of the Political: New Openings for the Left.
 Duke University Press.

 - George Lakoff.
 2004.
 Don’t Think of an Elephant!: Know Your Values and Frame the Debate—The Essential Guide for Progressives.
 Chelsea Green Publishing.

 - Rebecca Solnit.
 2010.
 A Paradise Built in Hell: The Extraordinary Communities That Arise in Disaster.
 Penguin.